-Technically, SF4 generates RSA signatures for hash values with PKCS#1 padding (block type 1) using the SCD of the Signatory.
+Technically, SF4 generates RSA signatures for SHA-1 [7] or RIPEMD160 [5] hash values with PKCS#1 padding (block type 1) using the SCD of the Signatory.
 The signatures generated by this TSF meet the following standards:

-- [4] Algorithms and Parameters for Secure Electronic Signatures, V.2.1 Oct 19th 2001, Algorithms group working under the umbrella of European Electronic Signature Standardisation Initiative Steering Group - [5] ISO/IEC 10118-3: 1998 Information technology Security techniques- Hash functions Part 3: Dedicated hash functions - [6] RSA Laboratories, PKCS #1 v2.1: RSA Encryption Standard, RSA Laboratories, June 14th, 2002 - [7] FIPS PUB 180-2: Secure Hash Standard, U.S. Department of Commerce, Technology Administration, National Institute of Standards and Technology, 2002, August 1 - [28] Geeignete Algorithmen zur Erfüllung der Anforderungen nach § 17 Abs.
-1 bis 3 SigG in Verbindung mit Anlage 1 Abschnitt I Nr.
-2 SigV, Veröffentlicht am 12.
-April 2007 im Bundesanzeiger Nr.
-69, S. 3759, Vom 22.
-Februar 2007, Bundesnetzagentur für Elektrizität, Gas, Telekommunikation, Post und Eisenbahnen
+- [4] Algorithms and Parameters for Secure Electronic Signatures, V.2.1 Oct 19th 2001, Algorithms group working under the umbrella of European Electronic Signature Standardisation Initiative Steering Group - [5] ISO/IEC 10118-3: 1998 Information technology Security techniques Hash functions Part 3: Dedicated hash functions - [6] RSA Laboratories, PKCS #1 v2.1: RSA Encryption Standard, RSA Laboratories, June 14th, 2002 - [7] FIPS PUB 180-1: Secure Hash Standard, U.S. Department of Commerce, Technology Administration, National Institute of Standards and Technology, 17.04.1995

-The TSF supports RSA key lengths of 1024 up to 1752 bit (FMT\MSA.2 and FCS\COP.1).
+The TSF supports RSA key length of 1024 bit (FMT_MSA.2 and FCS_COP.1).
 The hash value used for the signature creation is calculated over the DTBS in the TOE IT environment and sent to the TOE under the control of the Signature-creation SFP, see SF2 Access Control.

-The signature creation process is implemented in a way which does not disclose the SCD by measuring the IC power consumption of the TOE during the signature calculation (FPT\EMSEC.1).
+The signature creation process is implemented in a way which does not disclose the SCD by measuring the IC power consumption of the TOE during the signature calculation (FPT_EMSEC.1).
 It is furthermore not possible to gain unauthorised access to the SCD using the physical contacts of the underlying hardware.
-The certificates of the SLE66CX322P and SLE66CX642P (Common Criteria level EAL 5+) cover also the RSA 2048 bit functionality for signature creation (see [17] and [24]).